chpc-tech-eval/scc/tutorial0/README.md

 - UTM installed on your machine

-- Basic familiarity with using a computer
+- Basic familiarity with using the terminal

 - Enough free disk space for multiple virtual machines

 - Enough memory to run more than one VM at the same time

-No prior Linux or cluster experience is required.

 ---